DannyArends/DaNode/README.md

     ./danode/server

-Make sure to have rights to port 80 and 443, also you need a server private key and domain certificates.
+After starting the server, confirm that the web server is running by going to http://127.0.0.1/ and https://127.0.0.1/ and make sure you have enough user rights to bind port 80 and 443, a server private key and domain certificates are required.
 I use Let's Encrypt to secure my own homepage.
-Setup instructions for Let's Encrypt can be found at the [sh/letsEncrypt](sh/letsEncrypt) sh file
+Setup instructions for Let's Encrypt can be found in the [sh/letsEncrypt](sh/letsEncrypt) file.

 ##### Troubleshooting: [ERROR]  unable to bind socket on port 80